tsbarry/Supermarket_sales/README.md

 - SQL [PostgreSQL--psycopg2] - Create a schema, send CSV data into a database, data cleaning and analysis.
 - Tableau -Creating reports

-### Data Preparation/Cleaning
+### Data Preparation Cleaning
   In the initial data preparation phase, we performed the following tasks:
   1. Data loading and inspection.
   2. Creating a schema and table.
   3. use psycopg2 and a cursor to connect and access the schema and read it.
-  4. using the cursor to open the csv data and send it to the database
+  4. using the cursor to open the CSV data and send it to the database
-  5. Handling missing values using SQL querries.
+  5. Handling missing values using SQL queries.
-  6. Data cleaning, formating, filtering and aggregations using SQL querries.
+  6. Data cleaning, formatting, filtering, and aggregations using SQL queries.

 ### Exploratory Data Analysis

 EDA involved exploring the sales data to answer key questions such as:

 - What is the total sales revenue?
-- what is the percentage contribution of each product line to the total sales?
+- What is the percentage contribution of each product line to the total sales?
-- what is the best selling product for each month/day?
+- What is the best-selling product for each month/day?
-- what are the pick sales periods? etc...
+- What are the pick sales periods? etc...

 ### Data Analysis
 Here are some examples of the analyses done

-- Removing duplicate from the table
+- Removing duplicates from the table

 ```sql
 DELETE FROM market